charlesmbeckwith/Hydrogen-Hank/Hydrogen Hank/README.txt

 [DOWN]	: Slightly deflate all balloons
 [LEFT] 	: Pans the camera to the left
 [RIGHT]	: Pans the camera to the right
+[ENTER]	: Pause/Unpause/Return

+The left mouse click is used in menu selection.